Under the spotlight

 If the doctor has no insight into the issue, delegates will extract the key themes of the complaint and provide the doctor with recommendations and advice on next steps.
-Council does not monitor this advice for compliance, but the complaint and any recommendations will remain on file to assist Council to form a holistic picture of the practitioner and pick up any potential trends should additional complaints occur in future.
+The council does not monitor this advice for compliance, but the complaint and any recommendations will remain on file to assist the council to form a holistic picture of the practitioner and pick up any potential trends should additional complaints occur in future.

 Spotlight on: health assessors